Caleb Martin NBA Playoffs Player Props: Heat vs. Nuggets

-The Miami Heat, Caleb Martin included, will play at 8:30 PM on Thursday against the Denver Nuggets in the 2023 NBA Playoffs.
+The Miami Heat, Caleb Martin included, will be in action at 8:30 PM on Wednesday versus the Denver Nuggets in the 2023 NBA Playoffs.

-Below, we look at Martin's stats and trends to help you find the best prop bets.
+In this article we will look at Martin's prop bets, using stats to help you make good picks.

 Caleb Martin Prop Bets vs. the Nuggets